PatrickMaiyer/Portapack_Wiki/Scanner.md

 * `LOAD`: Loads scan frequency lists and/or search ranges from a file (in **Freq Manager** format).
 * `MCLR`: Clear list of scan frequencies in the temporary scanning memory (frequencies may subsequently be added to the scan list using `ADD FQ` or `LOAD`).
+* `SRCH`/`SCAN`: Switches between Search mode (using the search frequency range) and Scan mode (going through the list of saved frequencies), as described above.
 * `<PAUSE>`/`<RESUME`: Manually Pause / Resume the scanning.
 The **Rotary Encoder** is enabled to manually scroll through frequencies when this button is highlighted.
+In SCAN mode, manually scrolling will go through the list of saved frequencies.
+In SEARCH mode, manually scrolling will go through the search range.
 When paused, the *Squelch* setting may need to be lowered to hear weak signals.
 * `FORWARD`/`REVERSE`: Change scanning direction (button shows direction that will be switched to if pressed).
 * `MIC TX`: Jump into the MIC TX/RX app (2-WAY Radio)
 * `AUDIO`: Jump into the RX->AUDIO app (for further analysis)